by Joe Jamieson

 - Local hospitals aren't quite what you're used to! -

 It’s definitely an intentional thing.
-Our overseas teams are amazing at being able to assess who needs what at the moment.
+Our overseas teams are excellent at assessing who needs what at the moment.
 If you need more support, they’ll be there for you.
-If you’re more confident and need a bit more space, they’ll give it to you.
+If you’re more confident and need more space, they’ll give it to you.

 Honestly, all I have is positive feedback about your staff.
-That’s why I wanted to do this interview as well because I would recommend it to anyone and it’s not like it was compulsory.
+I also wanted to do this interview because I would recommend it to anyone, and it’s not like it was compulsory.
 The whole experience was life-changing.

 As an undergraduate between years four and five, you’ve learned most of what there is to learn at that level of dentistry.
-But the trip overseas with Work the World was what gave us the push to become more confident in ourselves and our skills.
+But, the trip overseas with Work the World pushed us to become more confident in ourselves and our skills.

 I think it gives you a bit of an edge as well.
-When you have interviews, you’ve got it there on your CV that you’ve done an elective overseas.
-It shows that you’re a bit of an adventurer and employers like seeing that you had the drive to travel all the way to Nepal because of your passion for your discipline.
+When you have interviews, you’ve got it on your CV that you’ve done an elective overseas.
+It shows that you’re a bit of an adventurer, and employers like seeing that you have the drive to travel all the way to Nepal because of your passion for your discipline.

 That’s right.
 It’s all about adding value to yourself in a space where there’s such fierce competition.

-Also, when you get older and you graduate, you don’t really have the time to do it.
+Also, you don't have time to do it when you get older and graduate.
 So, I would recommend doing it as an undergrad.

 TRAVEL

-So, you had this life-changing experience as you described it then came back to the UK.
+As you described it, you had this life-changing experience and then returned to the UK.
 Did your experience overseas change how you saw things when you got home?

 100%.
 The biggest thing was how much I value the NHS.
-In Nepal, if you don’t have the money for treatment, you’re not getting it even if you need it to save your life.
-In the UK there’s no discrimination and treatment.
-I had a greater appreciation for the standard of care we have in the UK too.
+In Nepal, if you don’t have the money for treatment, you won’t get it, even if you need it to save your life.
+In the UK, there is no discrimination or treatment.
+I also had a greater appreciation for the standard of care in the UK.

-I also feel like my non-verbal communication developed a lot while I was over there.
-I could speak a little bit of Nepali thanks to the Work the World lessons in the house, but most of my communication with patients was non-verbal.
-I got better at having an open stance, maintaining eye contact — that sort of thing.
+I also feel like my nonverbal communication developed dramatically while I was there.
+Thanks to the Work the World lessons in the house, I could speak a little Nepali, but most of my communication with patients was nonverbal.
+I got better at maintaining an open stance and eye contact.

 What happened after you graduated?

 Bhattu, InderpreetIn 2015, I did what used to be called VT or Vocational Training.
-For everyone graduating now it’s called DFT (Dental Foundation Training).
+It’s called DFT (Dental Foundation Training) for everyone graduating now.

-Once you graduate you can work at an NHS practice where you’re supervised by a dentist.
-If you complete that year of training, you get what’s called a performer number and that number allows you to work for the NHS.
+Once you graduate, you can work at an NHS practice where a dentist supervises you.
+If you complete that year of training, you get what’s called a performer number, allowing you to work for the NHS.

 I spent that year in a dental practice in Basildon and got my performer number.